sergejskozlovics/unix-script-in-windows/README.md

-# unix-script-in-windows
+# The .bat file for executing Unix scripts in Windows

-Just rename script.bat to &lt;yourname>.bat and put &lt;yourname>.sh in the same directory.
+Just rename our `script.bat` to `<yourname>.bat` and put the corresponding Unix script `<yourname>.sh` into the same directory.
 The .bat file will install Cygwin and execute your .sh script as if you were in Linux/Unix.
+Command-line arguments given to the .bat script will be forwared to the .sh script.